Modeling collective behaviors: A moment-based approach: Algorithms for moment-based modeling

-There are several ways in which the dynamics of the moments can be estimated.
-One natural approximation would be to use $L_\infty$ approximation, since according to Theorem~\ref{thm:ErrorBoundBasic} and \ref{thm:ErrorBoundInter} the $L_\infty$ norm of the approximation errors \eqref{eq:errorBasic} and \eqref{eq:errorInter} are directly reflected in the moment error $\Delta m$.

-Another approximation method that could be used is $L_2$ approximation.
-What makes this approximation appealing is that it is cheap to compute, since for linearly independent kernels the solution can be found by solving a finite linear system of equations (see, e.g., \cite[Sec.
-3.6]{luenberger1969optimization}).

-However, we note that the moment error $\Delta m$ depends not only on the instantaneous error in the dynamics, but also on the propagation of the error in time, which is governed by $\nu[ A ]$, $\nu[ \widetilde{B}_{\ell} ]$ and $\nu[\Gamma_\ell]$, respectively.
+First consider the problem of approximating the dynamics for basic systems of agents \eqref{Eq:BasicModels}, that is, systems without interactions.
+Note that the corresponding moment dynamics $[\dot m_k(t)]_{k=1}^M$ from \eqref{eq:MomentSysBasic} is close to the dynamics of the linear system $\dot{ \overline m}(t)$ in \eqref{eq:ApproSysBasic} if the error terms $\varepsilon_k (x)$ in \eqref{eq:errorBasic} are small on the support of the agents.
+An explicit bound on the difference $\Delta m(t)=m(t)-\overline m(t)$ is given in terms of the $L_\infty(K)$-norm of the approximation error \eqref{eq:errorBasic}, according to Theorem~\ref{thm:ErrorBoundBasic}.
+Also note that the moment error $\Delta m$ not only depends on the instantaneous error in the dynamics, but also on the propagation of the error in time, which is governed by $\nu[ A ]$.
 Thus in the approximation procedure one needs to balance the trade-off between both factors.
-To this end, we introduce constraints on the logarithmic norms $\nu_2[ A ]$, $\nu_2[ \widetilde{B}_{\ell} ]$ and $\nu_2[\Gamma_\ell]$, resulting in the optimization problems
+To this end, we introduce constraints on the logarithmic norm $\nu[ A ]$, resulting in the optimization problem